barbarer/py4e-int/_sources/06-strings/06-methods.rst

         Return a capitalized version of S, i.e. make the first character have upper case and the rest lower case.
     >>>
+.. mchoice:: str-method-mc-dir
+   :practice: T
+   :answer_a: dir
+   :answer_b: print
+   :answer_c: list
+   :correct: a
+   :feedback_a: Correct! dir() will list all the methods that can be used with an object.
+   :feedback_b: Try again!
+The function print() prints whatever is within the parentheses.
+   :feedback_c: Try again. list is actually a mutable sequence type,

+   What function lists the methods available for an object?

 Calling a *method* is similar to calling a function (it takes arguments and returns a value) but the syntax is different.
 We call